 The descriptors for a level indicate the different qualities that might be seen in the student's answer for that level.

-Good scripts will not necessarily be characterised by the descriptors in lower bands because they will be doing better things.
+Good answers will not necessarily be characterised by the descriptors in lower bands because they will be doing better things.
+You may find yourself thinking: no, it's better than that.
+If so, look to the next level to see if that begins to describe what the answer does.